jandamm/zgenom/README.md

     zgenom compile $ZDOTDIR

     # You can perform other "time consuming" maintenance tasks here as well.
-    # If you use `zgenom autoupdate --background` you're making sure it gets
+    # If you use `zgenom autoupdate` you're making sure it gets
     # executed every 7 days.

     # rbenv rehash